Skip to main content

 Experiential Learning Requirement

-3. Serve as a DAE Peer Tutor for the tutoring Center in Milledge Hall. (approved, search "DAE Peer Tutor" on Engage).
+2. Serve as a DAE Peer Tutor for the tutoring Center in Milledge Hall. (approved, search "DAE Peer Tutor" on Engage).

-4. CURO Undegraduate Research Courses and Research assistantships. (approved, see Franklin College blanket approvals).
+4. CURO Undegraduate Research Courses and Research assistantships.

 7. Certain mathematics courses are approved as EL courses

-1. MATH 4950 Research in Mathematics
+2. MATH 4950 Research in Mathematics

-3. MATH 4970H Directed Readings and/or Undergraduate Research (Honors)
+3. MATH 4960R Faculty-Mentored Undergraduate Research

-8. UGA-approved study abroad programs (approved, see Franklin College blanket approvals).
+8. UGA-approved study abroad programs.

 Support us